 Which is exactly what Stanley has done without falter, even as his bandmates came, went or got caught up in film careers or other outside interests.
 So here they are, the 10 best songs featuring the true president of Kissnation, Paul Stanley:

-OK, this might start trouble.
-But you can't have a list of the top Paul Stanley Kiss songs without acknowledging his ballads, ability to adapt to the times, or most importantly, skills with a pop hook.
+Okay, this might start trouble, but you can’t have a list of the top Paul Stanley Kiss songs without acknowledging his ballads, ability to adapt to the times, or most importantly, skills with a pop hook.
 Here he takes a break from bragging about the rocket in his pocket to deliver a tender account of the first time he got his heart broken.
 The shift in dynamics between the dreamy, disco-tinged verses and the more traditionally rocking chorus make this one of his most sophisticated singles.

 The blistering opening track from the last undisputedly great album made by the original Kiss lineup finds Stanley in full, cocky strut.
-Lyrically, it's a rewrite of 'Under My Thumb' by the Rolling Stones, as a once cheating and domineering lover has apparently been tamed by the Starchild's lovemaking prowess.
+Lyrically, it’s a rewrite of the Rolling Stones‘ “Under My Thumb,” as a cheating and domineering lover has apparently been tamed by the Starchild’s lovemaking prowess.
 This song was used quite effectively as a concert-opening number on the following tour.

 This spare, propulsive song from the second Kiss album finds Stanley in a surprisingly humble mood.
 Granted, he promises to take his target for the night “All around the whole wide world / Before the evening is through,” but he also takes defeat like a champ when she informs him that’s she’s married.
 Gotta wonder what she’d say a few years later, right?